KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

 Vulkan allows multiple ICDs each supporting one or more devices.
 Each of these devices is represented by a Vulkan `VkPhysicalDevice` object.
-The loader is responsible for discovering available Vulkan ICDs via the standard implementation search on the system.
+The loader is responsible for discovering available Vulkan ICDs via the standard driver search on the system.

 ### VkConfig